Zainab-Alobed/ITNE352-Project-Group-B4/README.md

 ## The scripts

 **Client script**
 - Purpose:
 interaction with server: Sends the user requests to the server and displays response.

-- External packages used:
-requests==2.32.3

 - Functions:

 1. Create a TCP socket using IPv4 to connect to the server